Moxeja/UniversalUPnP/README.md

 # Building
 ### Requirements
 * Maven
-* Java SDK 1.8 or higher
+* Java Development Kit 8 or higher

 ### Using Maven
  To build, use the following command in the UniversalUPnP directory: